abbcyhn/m-assembly/ch5/README.md

 ## Questions:
 - How to read command line argument as integer? [explore_passarg.s](explore_passarg.s)
-- Where are storage locations declared using .long or .byte directives created?
+- Where are storage locations declared using .long or .byte directives created? (stack/heap or somewhere else?)